 Dr. Vineet Chopra, an associate professor at the University of Michigan, commented how “sobering” it was for him as an educator to see how early burnout begins.
-A presentation at this year’s Society of Hospital Medicine conference revealed that symptoms of burnout hit medical students in their second year of medical school – a feeling that eventually “crescendos” during residency.
+A presentation the Society of Hospital Medicine conference revealed that symptoms of burnout hit medical students in their second year of medical school – a feeling that eventually “crescendos” during residency.

-In other words, burnout is a “state of moral distress.”
+Burnout is also a state of moral distress.
 Many students choose medicine out of compassion and a desire to help people.
 But the thousands of obstacles they face every day – from astronomical debt and lack of mental health resources, to the impersonal environment and competitive nature – can eventually drive them further and further from the purpose with which they entered medicine.

 Instead of promoting the real art of medicine, it produces students who are exhausted, cynical, and decreasingly productive.